-Other types of cards such as the Discover it Cash Back credit card offer a whopping 5% cash back when you activate and enroll on up to $1,500 in rotating categories that change every quarter, for example, these categories have included grocery store spending and for the fourth-quarter of 2018 will include purchases made on Amazon.com – perfect for online shopping during the holiday season.
+Other types of cards such as the Discover it Cash Back credit card offer a whopping 5% cash back when you activate and enroll on up to $1,500 in rotating categories that change every quarter after enrollment, for example, these categories have included grocery store spending and for the fourth-quarter of 2018 will include purchases made on Amazon.com – perfect for online shopping during the holiday season.

 Put all of your recurring bills on your cash back card so you can maximize the cash back you receive each year.
 It also makes paying and tracking your spending a bit easier when everything is clearly listed on one monthly bill.
 You may be surprised at how quickly the cash back adds up.

 DRM Wealth Management — David Rae, President of